The Thirty Second Season – Summer 2023

 This refund policy is in effect since we order and pay for services according to pre-planned numbers of participants.
 Thus, we must have sufficient prior notice of cancellations so that we are not charged for these services.
 All cancellations must be done by email and must receive a written confirmation before they are effective.

-The expedition will be staying at the Amiad Joseph’s Well Inn to the south of Tel Hazor: All the rooms equipped with air-condition, TV and a kitchenette.
-The kibbutz also has a swimming pool, basketball courts, a large supermarket, a coffee shop/winery as well as a pub.
+The expedition will be staying at the Kibutz Kfar Blum to the north of Tel Hazor: All the rooms are equipped with air-conditioning, TV and a kitchenette.
+The kibbutz is located on the banks of the Jordan River.
+Kfar Blum also has a swimming pool, basketball courts, a large supermarket, a coffee shop, as well as a pub.
 Free wifi is available throughout the compound

-Daily Schedule: Beginning June 24th (Monday) work will proceed according to the following schedule, Monday through Friday :
+Daily Schedule: Work will proceed according to the following schedule, Monday through Friday :

 4:45 Bus leaves for site

 5:00 Work begins

 9:30 Second substantial breakfast

 13:00 End of field work and pottery washing

 14:00 Lunch – main meal (back at the kibbutz)

 Weather in Israel: Mornings and evenings are cooler (15-20 centigrade) while days are hot (25-35 centigrades) and usually rather dry.
 Some days can be somewhat humid, but it seldom rains during the summer.